StephenB92/nommy/README.md

 - As a registered user, I want to be able to comment on other recipes and leave feedback.
 - As a registered user, I want to be able to like other recipes to help bring them to the attention of other users.

+#### Future Implementations
+- User profile page: - As a site user, I want to be able to view my statistics such as how many recipes I've added, how many I have in my favourites and how many recipes I've commented on.
+- Sharing recipes: - As a site user, I want to be able to view and share receipes with my friends.

 ### Design